The Commencement Ceremony

 Because final grades may still be issued and transcripts continue to be verified, students are not issued their actual diploma until late May/early April.
 During the Commencement ceremony, graduates are provided with a diploma cover.
 On the outside of the cover is the phrase, Scientia Est Divitiae, which is Latin for Knowledge is Wealth.
 Inside the diploma cover, a note from the College President congratulates them on their achievement.

-Dr. Vicki Wheeler Breakfast
+Dr. Vicki Wheeler Brunch

 Dr. Vicki Wheeler was hired in August 1976.
 She retired 30 years later in 2006.
-Throughout her tenure with the College Dr. Wheeler primarily taught English, also serving as an Associate Dean.
+Throughout her tenure with the College, Dr. Wheeler primarily taught English while also serving as an Associate Dean.
 Dr. Wheeler took on a leadership role outside of the classroom as well, serving as a primary writer for NCMC’s North Central Accreditation report.
 She also advised NCMC’s theatre group, the NCMC Players.
 In addition, Dr. Wheeler facilitated a successful Elderhostel program and the first NCMC Kids College.
 She was also instrumental in the creation of an academic assistance program, which later became the Academic Resource Center (ARC).
 The ARC continues to provide academic assistance to students today.

 During the Pancake Feed prior to rehearsal, Phi Theta Kappa provides rose notes for graduate candidates to purchase.
 The rose note includes a rose with a special message attached to it.
 Graduates are encouraged to add their own personal thank you and give the rose note to someone who was instrumental in assisting them as they completed their degree.
 This is the graduate’s opportunity to recognize a spouse, partner, child, friend, parent, faculty member, staff member, or other special individual who contributed to their success while at NCMC.